-In truth, the couple, who refer to themselves as the Flynn family and live in Wellesley, Mass., had their hearts set on becoming parents for some time and had been planning for it.
-When they married three years ago, they both agreed that they wanted to have children, either through adoption or surrogacy.
-For Wilson-Byrne, a director at Fidelity Investments, being a parent one day had been on his radar for years.
-“I had a great childhood growing up with three siblings and always assumed I would have kids.
+In truth, the couple, who refer to themselves as the Flynn family and live in Wellesley, Massachusetts, had their hearts set on becoming parents for some time and had been planning for it.
+When they married 3 years ago, they both agreed that they wanted to have children, either through adoption or surrogacy.
+For Wilson-Byrne, a vice president at Fidelity Investments, being a parent one day had been on his radar for years.
+“I had a great childhood growing up with 3 siblings and always assumed I would have kids.
 But when you’re gay, you realize your family formation will not be the way other families get formed,” he says.

-“Now that gay couples are allowed to marry, they are treated like any other married couple who’s adopting,” says Michele Zavos, managing partner and founder of Zavos Juncker Law Group in Silver Spring, Md., a firm that specializes in family law for the LGBT community.
+“Now that gay couples are allowed to marry, they are treated like any other married couple who’s adopting,” says Michele Zavos, managing partner and founder of Zavos Juncker Law Group in Silver Spring, Maryland, a firm that specializes in family law for the LGBTQ+ community.
 “If they’re married, there is really no difference in the adoption process for same-sex and opposite-sex couples.”

-That’s good news.
-If you’re contemplating adoption or surrogacy, here are eight important steps to consider.
+If you’re contemplating adoption or surrogacy, here are 8 important steps to consider.

 “I knew if I wanted to adopt children one day, it was going to be a large out-of-pocket expense,” Wilson-Byrne says.
 “I realized that I would need to have enough money saved up to be able to pay for it when the time came.
 I had been saving for years for the possibility.”

 “I wish I had guidance from the time I started working,” says Wilson-Byrne.
-“I could have worked with a financial adviser who could have said, ‘You are a gay guy who is 25 and working, this is how much money you make, and you should be setting aside x amount for retirement and x amount for a family.’”
+“I could have worked with a financial advisor who could have said, ‘You are a gay guy who is 25 and working, this is how much money you make, and you should be setting aside X amount for retirement and X amount for a family.’”

-The drawback: Although, he was saving, by his own account, he didn’t save for retirement very well during that time.
+The drawback: Although Wilson-Byrne was saving, by his own account, he didn’t save for retirement very well during that time.
 “I didn’t know how much I should set aside in my 401(k) or IRA versus how much I would need for the adoption process.
 Ultimately, I had oversaved in my cash accounts but undersaved in my retirement accounts.”

 The Flynns worked with a licensed private agency for their adoption.
 Private adoption agencies are funded with cash paid by adopting families for their services, which can range from screening applicants, home studies by a caseworker, background checks, matching children and adoptive parents, and legal counsel.
-Children are frequently newborns but could be of any age up to 17 years.
 In a private agency adoption, birth parents relinquish their parental rights to an agency, and adoptive parents work with an agency to adopt.

 Another option is an independent adoption: Expectant parents (or a pregnant woman) are identified without an agency’s help, and in some instances by an attorney who specializes in adoption.
-He or she may identify expectant parents who are seeking an adoptive family.
+The attorney may identify expectant parents who are seeking an adoptive family.

 Finally, there are international adoptions where adopting parents cover all the cost.
-The U.S. Department of State and the U.S. Citizenship and Immigration Services (USCIS) set the procedure.
-Adoptions abroad are governed by the laws of both the United States and the adoptee’s home country.
-In recent years, the United States has banned adoption from several countries, including Cambodia, Vietnam, and Nepal, after evidence of fraud surfaced.
+The US Department of State and the US Citizenship and Immigration Services set the procedure.
+Adoptions abroad are governed by the laws of both the US and the adoptee’s home country.
+In recent years, the US has banned adoption from several countries, including Cambodia, Vietnam, and Nepal, after evidence of fraud surfaced.
 Guatemala also stopped overseas adoptions.
 Moreover, many foreign countries don’t allow gay couples to adopt.

 In addition to asking the adoption agency about all the costs involved, Wilson-Byrne and Flynn, for example, asked the following: Have you been successful placing children with gay men?
-Can you provide references from other couples whom you have placed children with in the last two years and whom we can talk with?
+Can you provide references from other couples with whom you have placed children in the last 2 years and who we can talk to?

 Another upside: The couple was required to participate in group discussions orchestrated by the agency with other potential adoptive parents.
 The group consisted of gay, heterosexual, and single parents, says Wilson-Byrne, and “some were back for their second adoptions, so we could learn from their experience.”